radish-es/academic-web/content/courses/Property/readings/week3.md

 title: "Week 3 - Practicing the Analysis"
 linktitle: "Week 3"
 type: book
-date: "2021-05-11"
+date: "2021-05-13"
 weight: 4
 ---

-## Briefly Review What You Learned ##
+## Review What You Learned Last Week ##

-This week, you will continue to practice the analysis of legal arguments that we begin to develop in Week 2.

-Before you read the material for this week, take a moment to [refresh your memory of the different argument types](../week2/#argument-bites-and-argument-types) we worked to identify last week in *Harrison v Carswell*.
+This week, you will continue to practice the analysis of legal arguments that we began to develop in Week 2.
+Before getting into the material for this week, it is worth taking a moment to refresh your memory of the different [argument types](../week2/#argument-bites-and-argument-types) we worked to identify last week in *Harrison v Carswell*.

 ## Property in Your Cells ##

-We will be using the same argument types from last week to practice identifying legal arguments in a case called *Moore v Regents of California*.
-But before we turn to this case, recall the [*Radiolab* podcast on Henrietta Lacks](../week1/#thinking-about-legal-arguments) that you listened to at the beginning of Week 1.
+We will be using the same argument types from last week to practice analyzing different legal arguments in a case called *Moore v Regents of University of California*.
+This case brings us back to the issue I asked you to consider at the beginning of Week 1: **Should people have a property right in their own cells once those cells are removed from their body?**

-After listening to that podcast, I had asked you to answer a question — ***Should people have a property right in their own cells once those cells are removed from their body?*** — and to write down your arguments to support that answer.
+Recall that you listened to a [Radiolab podcast on Henrietta Lacks]((../week1/#thinking-about-legal-arguments)).
+I then asked you to write down your answer to the question above and to identify what arguments you would use to support your answer.

-Now, I would like you to consider how the arguments you wrote down compare to the stereotypical argument types we encountered in *Harrison*.
-Were any of your arguments "legal" arguments?
-Where any of them non-legal arguments?
+In *Moore*, you will see how a common law court — here, the Supreme Court of California — answered this question about property in a person's cells.
+The plaintiff, Moore, sues his doctor and others in a cause of action called "conversion", essentially claiming that Moore's cells are his property even after they have been removed from his body.
+In two competing judgements, Justices Panelli and Mosk offer alternative answers to our question.

+We are coming back to the question of property in cells at this point in our course because that question asks you to reflect on what you have learned so far about analyzing the structure of legal arguments.
+Most likely, you will see that your answer to the question and your reasons from Week 1 share some similarities with those of the Court in *Moore*, but also some important differences.
+Were your reasons from Week 1 the types of stereotypical legal arguments we would expect to see a court making in a case like *Moore*?
+Is your understanding of what counts as a valid "legal" argument starting to change?

 ## *Moore v Regents of University of California*, 51 Cal.3d 120 ##
-<a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/.rtf" rel="noopener">RTF</a><a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/.docx" rel="noopener">DOCX</a><a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/.pdf" target="_blank" rel="noopener">PDF</a>
+<a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/moore.rtf" rel="noopener">RTF</a><a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/moore.docx" rel="noopener">DOCX</a><a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/moore.pdf" target="_blank" rel="noopener">PDF</a>

-Panelli, Justice.
+*Panelli, J.* ---

 I. Introduction